TeoXverT/Processing-Projects/README.md

 # Processing-Projects
-Projects i made with Processing
+Projects i made with Processing in my free time or as a training exercise.
+I hope you like them!

+TeoXverT